Frazier Quarry: Historical Innovation

 Bluestone is an identifying characteristic of Shenandoah Valley architecture, and can be seen in the buildings erected by the Valley's earliest European settlers, who quarried the stone from their own lands to construct foundations and chimneys.
 Architects from the area have historically used bluestone in the construction of major universities and historical sites across the Valley, including the "Bluestone Campus” of James Madison University, the Virginia Military Institute, Washington and Lee University, Belle Grove Plantation, and the Stonewall Jackson Home.
 In recent decades, bluestone construction has become less prevalent due to difficulty sourcing the material from nearby sites.
 In response, TFQ aims to provide affordable bluestone locally.

-Community Involvement

-TFQ donates time and resources annually in sponsorship of schools and universities in the Harrisonburg and Rockinham Counties.
-These contributions include a stone garden gifted to the local public television station, Stonewall Grey Split-Faced Stone donated to the Harrisonburg Liberty Park, a stone fountain gifted to the Harrisonburg Visitor's Center, an inscribed Stonewall Grey Garden Bench provided to Harrisonburg High School, and corporate sponsorship of local charity events and projects.
-TFQ also provides guided tours of the quarry to students from across the Shenandoah Valley.

 Environmental Consciousness

 The quarry aims to reduce fuel consumption by promoting use of local stone.
 TFQ stone products may also be utilized in the construction of LEED-certified (Leadership in Energy and Environmental Design) facilities, in concert with energy efficient systems.
 Stone such as that from the Frazier Quarry has increasingly been recognized as suitable material for environmental remediation projects involving stream bank fortification, erosion control, and soil stabilization.